Awards: Are They Worth Anything?

 value.

-My experiences … and I’m going to be totally transparent even though it will devalue some of my own awards.
+And I’m going to be totally transparent even though it will devalue some of my own awards.

 One of my first wins was a double award and was a local one for my city centre, these awards ticked me off for years!!
 This is despite winning.
 Why?
 Because it was judged by one